yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-apr-2023/index.md

 ## Project Y.F.C.
 1.90!

-[Blinkhawk](https://github.com/FernandoS27) showed up one weekend and asked, “Wanna test a 50% performance boost and almost perfect rendering on Normal GPU accuracy?”
+[Blinkhawk](https://github.com/FernandoS27) showed up one weekend and asked, “Want to test a 50% performance boost and almost perfect rendering on Normal GPU accuracy?”
-##10084 And that’s exactly what we did.
+And that’s exactly what we did.

-A true name for this change would be a “rewrite of the Buffer Cache Rewrite”, {{< gh-hovercard "10084" "rBCR?" >}} Essentially, Blinkhawk rewrote most of the old buffer cache changes [Rodrigo](https://github.com/ReinUsesLisp) introduced [two years ago](https://yuzu-emu.org/entry/yuzu-bcr/), taking into account the new demands of recent games and the issues found with the original BCR.
+A more accurate name for this change would be “a rewrite of the Buffer Cache Rewrite”, {{< gh-hovercard "10084" "perhaps rBCR for short?" >}}
+Essentially, Blinkhawk rewrote most of the old buffer cache changes that [Rodrigo](https://github.com/ReinUsesLisp) introduced [two years ago](https://yuzu-emu.org/entry/yuzu-bcr/), taking into account the new demands of recent games and the issues found with the original BCR.

 Part of the work {{< gh-hovercard "10088" "also involves:" >}}

-- Allowing the verification of fencing and writing of asynchronous downloads in a separate thread.
+- Allowing the verification of fencing and writing of asynchronous downloads in a separate thread
-- Restructuring how accuracy is managed by skipping host-guest fence synchronization and not downloading on host conditional rendering for normal GPU accuracy.
+- Restructuring how accuracy is managed by skipping host-guest fence synchronization and not downloading on host conditional rendering for normal GPU accuracy
 - Improving consistency for `Query Cache` asynchronous downloads

 The results are amazing.
-Most games that used to need high GPU accuracy to look right can now run on normal with no issues.
+Most games that used to need High GPU accuracy to render correctly can now run on Normal with no issues.
-Plus, all this wizardry reduces bandwidth usage, boosting performance up to 50% for everyone, from the low-end APUs to the high-end beasts.
+Additionally, all this wizardry reduces bandwidth usage and boosts performance up to 50% for everyone, from the low-end APUs to the high-end beasts.

 Here’s an incomplete list of changes:

-- As noted previously, many games which required high GPU accuracy to be visually accurate now work with normal GPU accuracy with minimal sacrifice.
+- As noted previously, many games which required High GPU accuracy to be visually accurate now work with Normal GPU accuracy with minimal sacrifice.
-- Particles and character lighting/shading in `Pokemon Sword & Shield` have been fixed at normal GPU accuracy.
-Performance has improved by up to 40% at normal GPU accuracy.
+- Particles and character lighting/shading in `Pokémon Sword & Shield` have been fixed on Normal GPU accuracy.
+Performance has improved by up to 40% on Normal GPU accuracy.
-- Models (the BowWow, for example) and particle rendering are fixed at normal GPU accuracy in `The Legend of Zelda: Link's Awakening`.
-Performance at normal accuracy, with correct rendering, is now up to 70% higher than before.
+- Models (the BowWow, for example) and particle rendering are fixed on Normal GPU accuracy in `The Legend of Zelda: Link's Awakening`.
+Performance on Normal accuracy, with correct rendering, is now up to 70% higher than before.
 - Lighting in `Diablo II: Resurrected` has been fixed and will no longer flicker.
 - Lighting and shadows in `Luigi's Mansion 3` will no longer randomly flicker.
-- Pokémon photograph detection and data of `New Pokémon Snap` has been fixed at normal GPU accuracy.
+- Pokémon photograph detection and data of `New Pokémon Snap` has been fixed on Normal GPU accuracy.
 This results in up to a 50% increase in performance with working photograph detection.
-- `Kirby and the Forgotten Land` vertex explosions, lighting and particles have been fixed at normal GPU accuracy.
-This results in an up to 40% performance increase, with accurate rendering at normal accuracy.
+- `Kirby and the Forgotten Land` vertex explosions, lighting, and particles have been fixed on Normal GPU accuracy.
+This results in an up to 40% performance increase, with accurate rendering on Normal accuracy.
 - Red lights in some machines in `Xenoblade Chronicles 2` have been fixed.
 - `Fire Emblem Warriors` has been accurately fixed and no longer requires a workaround.
-- `MONSTER HUNTER RISE` now accurately renders at normal GPU accuracy, resulting in an up to 50% performance increase (note, however, that updates after 3.0.0 still have issues and require more work).
+- `MONSTER HUNTER RISE` now accurately renders on Normal GPU accuracy, resulting in an up to 50% performance increase (note, however, that updates after 3.0.0 still have issues and require more work).
-- Vertex explosions in `Persona 5 Royal` no longer occur with normal GPU accuracy, resulting in an up to 30% increase in performance.
+- Vertex explosions in `Persona 5 Royal` no longer occur with Normal GPU accuracy, resulting in an up to 30% increase in performance.
 - `Atelier Ryza` series games now render correctly.
 - The pessimistic flushes option in advanced graphics settings is no longer needed in any of the affected games it benefitted and we have now removed it.
 - `Mortal Kombat 11` no longer has any vertex explosions.
-- `NieR:Automata The End of YoRHa Edition"` now renders correctly.
+- `NieR:Automata The End of YoRHa Edition` now renders correctly.
-- `Bayonetta 3` no longer requires high GPU accuracy to render correctly.
+- `Bayonetta 3` no longer requires High GPU accuracy to render correctly.
-- `Splatoon 2`’s ink physics work correctly on AMD GPUs while using high GPU accuracy.
+- `Splatoon 2`’s ink physics work correctly on AMD GPUs while using High GPU accuracy.
-- Particles in `The Legend of Zelda: Breath of the Wild` have been fixed, resulting in 40% higher performance with accurate rendering at normal GPU accuracy.
+- Particles in `The Legend of Zelda: Breath of the Wild` have been fixed, resulting in 40% higher performance and accurate rendering on Normal GPU accuracy.
 - Tree flickering in `The Legend of Zelda: Breath of the Wild` has been fixed on all GPU accuracy options.
-- And much more.
+- And much, much more!.

-No option needs to be enabled to take advantage of all of this, just switch GPU accuracy to normal if you haven’t already.
+No option needs to be enabled to take advantage of all of this, just switch GPU accuracy to Normal if you haven’t already.
+What are you waiting for?

 Here are some stats of some of the most popular games.
-We compared high GPU accuracy in Mainline 1407, and normal GPU accuracy in Mainline 1421.
+We compared High GPU accuracy in Mainline 1407, and Normal GPU accuracy in Mainline 1421.
 All tests are done at 2X resolution scaling, and using mods to disable dynamic resolution when possible.

 {{< imgs
-	"./yfc1.png| Hardware makers are crying over this kind of free performance boost"
+	"./yfc1.png| Hardware makers cry over this kind of free performance boost"
   >}}

-And then we have these four, the high FPS squad, reason enough to consider asking the modding community to start releasing 240 FPS mods.
+And then we have these four, the high FPS squad.
+They're reason enough to consider asking the modding community to start releasing 240 FPS mods!

 {{< imgs
 	"./yfc2.png| When you gotta go so fast on a previous generation CPU that a second graph is required"
   >}}

-Expect even higher numbers with a Zen4 3D V-cache chip.
+Expect even higher numbers with a Zen 4 3D V-cache chip.
+For example, in the same testing spot of `Breath of the Wild`, a non-3D 7900X gets 90 FPS.

+{{< imgs
-For example, in the same testing spot of Breath of the Wild, a non-3D 7900X [gets 90 FPS](https://github.com/goldenx86/yuzu-emu.github.io/blob/apr23/site/content/entry/yuzu-progress-report-apr-2023/bsod.png).
-Your writer’s PC is feeling like a snail compared to the current monsters on sale…
+	"./bsod.png| Your writer’s PC is feeling like a snail compared to the current monsters on sale…"
+  >}}

 ## Other graphical changes

-[Citra](https://github.com/citra-emu/citra) legend [GPUCode](https://github.com/GPUCode) came to give us a hand with presentation.
-Presentation is the final step of most graphics code–the process of getting the output to the screen.
+[Citra](https://github.com/citra-emu/citra)-legend [GPUCode](https://github.com/GPUCode) stepped up to give us a hand with presentation.
+Presentation is the final step of most graphics code — the process of getting the output to the screen.

-GPUCode's work {{< gh-hovercard "9973" "moves swapchain operations" >}} to a separate thread, in order to avoid stalling the main GPU thread.
-This improves performance in more demanding titles and on low end hardware, and can make the difference between barely getting 60 and getting a smooth 60 frames per second in many cases.
+GPUCode's work {{< gh-hovercard "9973" "moves swapchain operations" >}} to a separate thread in order to avoid stalling the main GPU thread.
+This improves performance in more demanding titles and on low-end hardware, and can make the difference between barely getting 60 and getting a smooth 60 frames per second in many cases.

-However, it can also make the frametime less consistent, so we have turned it off by default for further testing, to determine which systems and games benefit the most.
+However, it can also make the frametimes less consistent, therefore we've turned it off by default to allow for further testing.
+We need to determine which systems and games benefit the most.
 For those interested in trying it, the toggle is available in `Emulation > Configure… > Graphics > Advanced > Enable asynchronous presentation (Vulkan only)`.

 {{< imgs
-	"./async.png| Tell us your experience with it!"
+	"./async.png| Share your experience with us!"
   >}}

-[vonchenplus](https://github.com/vonchenplus) continues to work on making the GPU code match the information NVIDIA has made public in their {{< gh-hovercard "10008" "latest documentation." >}}
+[vonchenplus](https://github.com/vonchenplus) continues to work on making the {{< gh-hovercard "10008" "code match the information NVIDIA has made public" >}} in their latest documentation.

 You may remember [Wollnashorn](https://github.com/Wollnashorn) from their role in [overhauling the Vulkan pipeline cache](https://yuzu-emu.org/entry/yuzu-progress-report-jan-2023/#new-challenger-approaching).
-Now Wollnashorn presents us with a technique to bypass hardware limitations in order to make `The Legend of Zelda: Breath of the Wild` render accurately on non-NVIDIA hardware.
+Now, Wollnashorn presents us with a technique to bypass hardware limitations in order to make `The Legend of Zelda: Breath of the Wild` render accurately on non-NVIDIA hardware.

 Object edges, especially grass blades, had distinct black borders on AMD and Intel GPUs.
-The issue occurred regardless of driver in use, so it was clearly a hardware limitation, and an incompatibility with what the game expects.
+The issue occurred regardless of the driver in use, so it was clearly a hardware limitation, and an incompatibility with what the game expects.
 `The Legend of Zelda: Breath of the Wild` uses a technique called deferred rendering–in this particular case, shadows render at half the resolution.
 Four pixels of the full resolution depth texture are sampled simultaneously with a [textureGather](https://registry.khronos.org/OpenGL-Refpages/gl4/html/textureGather.xhtml) call.
 `textureGather` has the characteristic of working with normalized floating-point coordinates for the texture, so each fragment is always at the boundary of the four selected pixels.